jessekathryn/shape_cli/README.md

-# ShapeCli
+# Shape CLI README

-Welcome to your new gem!
+Welcome to Shape CLI gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/shape_cli`.
 To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+The Shape CLI will scrape data from on Shape.com.
+It lists the top articles, as well as, their respective attributes: date, author, url in Fitness/mind-and-body catagory.
+Shape_CLI goes a second level deeper, prompting the user to choose an article to read, if interested.

 ## Installation